Exhibits

 Obadjiwan–Fort Témiscamingue National Historic Site

-Permanent exhibition: Obadjiwan
+Permanent exhibit: Obadjiwan

-The Obadjiwan interactive exhibition, recounts the history of Fort Témiscamingue and testifies to the thousand-year-old presence of the Anishnabe (Algonquin) in the region, while transporting visitors to the era of the flourishing fur trade.
+The Obadjiwan interactive exhibit, recounts the history of Fort Témiscamingue and testifies to the thousand-year-old presence of the Anishnabe (Algonquin) in the region, while transporting visitors to the era of the flourishing fur trade.

 It bears witness to the fierce rivalry between the French and British to exploit the supply of pelts in Hudson’s Bay in the 17th and 18th centuries.
-The fort also serves as a reminder of the activities of the independent 18th century traders and the successive fur trade monopolies held in the upper Outaouais basin, in the 19th century, by the North West and Hudson’s Bay companies.
+The fort also serves as a reminder of the activities of the independent 18th century traders and the successive fur trade monopolies held in the upper Outaouais Basin, in the 19th century, by the North West and Hudson’s Bay companies.

 Location: visitor and interpretation center

-Languages: French and English
+Languages: English and French

-Permanent exhibition: The memory of time
+Permanent exhibit: The memory of time

 The memory of time piece of art The memory of time by Karl Chevrier and Christian Paquette